gusocosta/Virtua_Pet/README.md

 WIREING:
 I Used the pins PA9, PA10, PA11, PA12 for all the buttons, and used a diode n4048 to prevent debounce.
+There is a buzzer at PB8, but I'm not using in this project in particular.
 The OLED display was wired at I2C1 (PB7 and PB8 for SDA and CLK).
 Note: Remember to verify the firmware of your display.
 It can be either SSD1306 or Sh1106.